Give Now

 A land acknowledgment is a formal statement that recognizes the unique and enduring relationship that exists between Indigenous Peoples and their traditional territories.

-The Office of Diversity, Equity, and Inclusion encourages the Wayne State community to adopt the following land acknowledgment.
+The Office of Inclusive Excellence encourages the Wayne State community to adopt the following land acknowledgment.
 Creation of this land acknowledgment was a joint effort between the WSU Student Senate, Office of Multicultural Student Engagement (OMSE), Native American Student Organization (NASO), faculty across multiple disciplines, and community members of Indigenous tribes.
 This collective sought the need to celebrate Indigenous culture while disseminating knowledge of native peoples and their relation to the institution's history.

 "Wayne State University rests on Waawiyaataanong, also referred to as Detroit, the ancestral and contemporary homeland of the Three Fires Confederacy.
 These sovereign lands were granted by the Ojibwe, Odawa, Potawatomi, and Wyandot nations, in 1807, through the Treaty of Detroit.
 Wayne State University affirms Indigenous sovereignty and honors all tribes with a connection to Detroit.
 With our Native neighbors, WSU can advance educational equity and promote a better future for the earth and all people."